More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

 Through the analysis, we identified two main themes in the interviews, namely, heading home and mom vlogging.
-These two themes were highly related in nature: heading home was often the reason for mom vlogging for all our participants; or more precisely, had they not headed home, they would not start their mom vlogging careers.
-Thus, we will first report why they headed home, and what housewife/stay-at-home mom life was like, to contextualize later findings on mom vlogging practices.
+These two themes were highly related in nature: heading home was the reason for mom vlogging for all our participants; had they not headed home, they would not have started their mom vlogging careers.
+Thus, we will first report why they headed home and what stay-at-home mom life was like to contextualize later results on mom vlogging practices.